Beraliv/beraliv.dev/packages/blog2/src/content/2022-07-10-camel-case.md

 ];
 ```

-Now, let's think if we can add something else here.
+Now, let's think what else we can add here.

 If we check CamelCase (medium) test cases once again https://tsplay.dev/WvV9AW, there are a lot of tests where a separator `-` is in all possible positions, let's add them too: